antshc/testing/MicroserviceTestingStrategy.md

 ## Component tests
 #### In process component tests
+In microservices architecture component can be a single microservice itself.
+* Developers should mock all external dependency (Database, External API)

+#### What to cover
+* Cover Responses of the component from API perspective

+Note: In process controllers component tests
 * Developers should mock everything inside controller

-#### What to cover
 * Developers should cover authorization attributes and claims
+* Developers should cover model validation and binding
 * Developers should cover everyhing what impossible to cover using Unit Tests

 #### Out of process component tests